How to Prepare for Fall and Winter Storms

 Preparation:

-2. Check Generators: If you have one, make sure your generator is in working condition.
+2. Check Generators: If you have one, make sure it is in working order.
+Store enough fuel safely and know how to operate it outdoors to prevent carbon monoxide buildup.

 3. Tree Inspection: Inspect trees for branches that may break under the weight of ice.